Monument to Giordano Bruno: Description

-Along the top of the plinth are eight medallions with bust reliefs; they depict the Venetian Paolo Sarpi, the Calabrian Tommaso Campanella, the French Petrus Ramus, the Roman Lucilio Vanini, the Italian Aonio Paleario; the Spaniard Michele Serveto, the English John Wycliffe, and the Bohemian Jan Hus.
-In 1991, it was rediscovered that the medallion with a bust of Vanini, also had a small portrait of Martin Luther.
+Along the top of the plinth are eight medallions with bust reliefs; they depict the Venetian Paolo Sarpi, the Calabrian Tommaso Campanella, the Frenchman Petrus Ramus, the Roman Lucilio Vanini, the Italian Aonio Paleario; the Spaniard Michele Serveto, the Englishman John Wycliffe, and the Bohemian Jan Hus.
+In 1991, it was rediscovered that the medallion with a bust of Vanini also had a small portrait of Martin Luther.
 All these individuals had clashed with religious authorities; all but Serveto (who was burned for heresy by Swiss Calvinists) had conflict with the Catholic church.
-The medallion depicting Paolo Sarpi, was previously intended to represent Galileo, but since the astronomer had recanted his beliefs, he was not felt to fit in with the other recalcitrant thinkers.
+The medallion depicting Paolo Sarpi was previously intended to represent Galileo, but since the astronomer had recanted his beliefs, he was felt not to fit in with the other recalcitrant thinkers.